onyxplayott/OnyxPlayTV/README.md

-👉IN OTHER HAND, TO SUPPORT MPD (if can't use on VLC & Potplayer), YOU MUST INSTALL ANDROID EMULATOR SUCH AS Bluestacks, LDplayer, Noxplayer & Many More Apps that can used on laptop.
+👉IN OTHER HAND, TO SUPPORT MPD (if can't use on VLC & Potplayer), YOU MUST INSTALL ANDROID EMULATOR SUCH AS Bluestacks, LDplayer, Noxplayer.